teolandon/tmux-hackernews/README.md

 ```

 ### Formatting
-The headline format string should be substituted by a headline from [Hackernews](https://news.ycombinator.com), in orange background and black font.
+The headline format string should be substituted by a headline from [Hackernews](https://news.ycombinator.com).
 Headlines are cut off at 72 characters.
 Headlines to be shown are picked from the current top 30 stories in the frontpage, and cycle around in a period of 2 hours, meaning that the displayed headline increments every 4 minutes.
 Customization will be included in a future update.

-Note that the headline cannot be styled, and styling persists after it, so you have to set foreground and background colors again after it.
-This behavior is going to be fixed in a future update.

-For now, this plugin only works in status-right.
-Functionality in status-left is going to be implemented in a future update.

 ## Keybinds
 `Prefix + >` shows the next headline.

 `Prefix + <` shows the previous headline.

+`Prefix + C-h` opens up a new tmux window with the current article displayed using `w3m`

 ## Planned Features
- * Keybind to open new window or pane with current headline article on w3m or specified browser.
- * status-left support
- * New format strings for colors, so as to allow easy customization of formatting.
+ * Allow easy customization of browser, and check if browser program exists.
  * Currently, if the website changes the headline displayed, the script also displays the new headline, resulting in unexpected changes and sometimes duplicates.
 Implementation of a fix.
+ * Easy customization by through vars.conf
+ * Checks for every external program used.

 ## Credits